Welcome to the online home of the

 Museum Collections Research

-Another important research focus is the data available in curated museum collections.
-CAPR supports a program of reevaluating museum collections for previously overlooked evidence and applying new analysis techniques.
-We also work closely with avocational arcaeologists.
+Curated museum collections provide another valuable source of research data.
+CAPR archaeologists reevaluate museum collections for evidence and apply new analytic techniques.
+We also work closely with avocational archaeologists.
 Both museum and avocational collections have led us to new sites that contain evidence of early humans in the Americas.

-CAPR's outreach and educational program is geared to disseminating the results of our research through professional and popular publications and to supporting archaeologists who share our research goals.
-We provide presentations to avocational and professional audiences, community groups, college classes and school groups.
-Presentations can be scheduled by contacting CAPR at 720-217-6758 or by email at CAPR@skybeam.com.
+CAPR's outreach and educational program disseminates the results of our research through professional and popular publications and presentations to avocational and professional audiences, community groups, college classes and school groups.
+Presentations can be scheduled by contacting CAPR at 720-217-6758 or by email at firstname.lastname@example.org.